Why It Matters Who You Sit By In The Office

 Now might be a good time to scoot your desk away from the office slacker.
-If the boss balks, just show them this study.
+If the boss complains, just show them this study.

 "The presence of another person can influence task performance," researchers noted after having 38 volunteers perform a task in tandem.
 When one person on the team had to work harder, they grew more focused.
 In return, the other person, who had a less arduous task, also appeared more focused.